Charlton House TRA Chairman

 4: The construction of new properties without basic infrastructure.
 I am talking about building properties to bring in new families to Hounslow when we can’t cope with the resident population already living in Hounslow.

-No new doctors, dentists, hospital places, school places (I know that a few more are being added to some schools), public transport, fewer parking spaces with more parking restrictions to name but a few.
+No new doctors, dentists, hospital places, school places (I know that a few more are being added to some schools) as well as some new schools, public transport, fewer parking spaces with more parking restrictions to name but a few.
+Lack of parking in and around Hounslow High Street is a prime example of councillors not acting in our best interest, nor is in the best interests of local traders.

 Our council must enhance how information is received and collected from residents.